Gorilla Families In Uganda

 1. Christmas gorilla group

-It has 19 members led by a silverback named Christmas, it is one of the new additions made in the Nkuringo sector.
+It has 19 members, led by a silverback named Christmas.
+This is one of the new additions made in the Nkuringo sector.

 1. Bushaho family

-Comprising of 9 members, the group is led by Bahati Silverback.
-Some of the members who broke away from the Nkuringo sector were later found to have joined this group.
+The group, which has nine members, is led by Bahati Silverback.
+Some members who broke away from the Nkuringo sector were later found to have joined this group.

 1. Posho family

-This group is still undergoing the habituation process, it has 14 members led by dominant silverback Magara.
+This group is still undergoing the habituation process; it has 14 members led by the dominant silverback Magara.

 1. Nyakagezi Gorilla Family.

 This is the only group located in Mgahinga Gorilla National Park.
-It has 10 members who used to cross over to neighboring countries like D.R.
+It has 10 members who used to cross over to neighboring countries like the D.R.
 Congo and Rwanda.
-However, for several years now they seem to have settled in Uganda with less movement to these countries.
-Once led by Bugingo who died due to old age and succeeded by his elder son Mark.
+However, they settled in Uganda for several years, with less movement to these countries.
+Once led by Bugingo, who died due to old age, and was succeeded by his elder son, Mark.
 It is a playful and calm group to visit.
-The Uganda gorilla families are something you should look up to on your safari.
-A trip to see gorilla families in Uganda can start from either Kigali – Rwanda or Kampala – Uganda.
+You should look up the gorilla families in Uganda on your safari.
+A trip to see gorilla families in Uganda can start from Kigali, Rwanda, or Kampala, Uganda.

 Popular Safaris